The Opportunity – Human Resources Manager

 جميع الحقوق محفوظة لموقع جوبس.

-Bachelor’s Degree in Human Resources/ Business Management/ Administration or equivalent to 6 years work experience in relevant technical field.
+• Bachelor’s Degree in Human Resources/ Business Management/ Administration or any related field

 EXPERIENCE AND SKILLS